Writing a Fantasy Novel: 3 Things You Can Learn From Joe Abercrombie

-I wanted to discuss The Heroes today because I have been thinking a great deal about action scenes recently.
+I wanted to discuss writing a fantasy novel today but also The Heroes today because I have been thinking a great deal about action scenes recently.
 And if Joe Abercrombie is anything, he is an amazing action writer.

 The Heroes takes place in Abercrombie’s First Law universe (if you haven’t read the First Law series, get on it!).
 The book spans 3 days of battle—well, technically 5 days—the day before and after, as well.
 It is a fast-paced, blood and guts packed, masterclass in the art of writing action.